Serving SAP Fiori UIs

 Elapsed time since the response was generated

-The max-age is the elapsed time since the response was generated on the origin server.
-It's not related to when the response was received.
+max-age is the elapsed time since the response was generated on the origin server, not the time since the response was received.

 Only Java

-Cache Control feature is currently supported on the Java runtime only.
+The Cache Control feature is currently supported only on the Java runtime.

 Role-based Visibility

-In addition to adding restrictions on services, entities, and actions/functions, there are use cases where you only want to hide certain parts of the UI for specific users.
-This is possible by using the respective UI annotations like @UI.Hidden or @UI.CreateHidden in conjunction with $edmJson pointing to a singleton.
+In addition to adding restrictions on services, entities, and actions/functions, there are cases where you want to hide certain UI elements for specific users.
+You can do this using annotations such as @UI.Hidden or @UI.CreateHidden together with $edmJson pointing to a singleton.

-First, you define the singleton in your service and annotate it with @cds.persistence.skip so that no database artefact is created:
+First, define the singleton in your service and annotate it with @cds.persistence.skip so that no database artifact is created:

 @odata.singleton @cds.persistence.skip